 A member of the Cactaceae family, prickly pear cactus are found all over Sedona and the Verde Valley.
 Also known as nopal, they grow in clusters of pads that form asymmetrical shapes and have both thick protruding spines as well as smaller harder to see spines called glochids.
 The pads and fruit of the prickly pear cactus are edible, and the fruit (often called the tuna) can be peeled and eaten raw or made into candy, jelly, juice, or wine.
 From early spring to summer, the cactus blossoms with red, yellow, or purple flowers, which later become the fruit (which are ripest from September to November).
 Parts of the prickly pear have long been used by Native People for their healing properties, and remains popular as a local treatment for cuts, insect bites, sunburn, and windburn.

-VOC stands for Village of Oak Creek, the small hamlet located along Highway 179 a few miles from the Verde Valley School campus.
+VOC stands for Village of Oak Creek, the small hamlet located along Highway 179 just 3.8 miles from the Verde Valley School campus.
 Also known as “The Village” or its earlier name Big Park, Arizona, the VOC is not to be confused with Oak Creek Canyon (the gorge and higher elevation canyon located to the North of Sedona).

 The region sees several million tourists a year, and recreation, adventure, spiritualism, and leisure pursuits are the major industry.
 Sedona has a diverse range of dining options—from Thai to Middle Eastern and from New York pizza to fine Southwestern dining.
 There are also restaurants that specialize in vegan, paleo, and farm-to-table menus.
 The Weber IGA is the only super market in the VOC, located about 3 miles from campus at the town end of Verde Valley School.
 West Sedona has many more options, including a Whole Foods, Safeway, Bashas’ (Arizona-based grocery store), and a Natural Grocers.